-Kim Gurney works in an interdisciplinary way between writing, art practice and academic research.
-Her research curiosities include contemporary art, urbanism, the public sphere and media studies.
-She currently holds an Andrew W Mellon Foundation Next Generation Researcher fellowship in the Centre for Humanities Research at University of the Western Cape, and a long-standing affiliation as Research Associate in the African Centre for Cities at University of Cape Town.
-Kim is widely published including two recently authored books anchored to Johannesburg.
-The Art of Public Space: Curating and Re-imagining the Ephemeral City (2015) traces performative art interventions to propose ideas around the commons, and August House is Dead; Long Live August House!
-The story of a Johannesburg atelier (2017) is a book of creative nonfiction.
+Dr Kim Gurney was a Next Generation Scholar at the Centre for Humanities Research from 2018-2020.
+She is a writer and visual artist, with a background in journalism.
+She has authored three non-fiction books that exemplify her interdisciplinary work: The Art of Public Space: Curating and Re-imagining the Ephemeral City (2015); August House is Dead, Long Live August House!
+The Story of a Johannesburg Atelier (2017); and Panya Routes: Independent Art Spaces in Africa [forthcoming].
+Dr Gurney lives in Cape Town and works from a studio collective in Salt River.
 Her own art practice deals with disappearances of different sorts and makes restorative gestures, while engaging other practitioners through curatorial platforms.
-Kim’s former occupation as a journalist and managing various newsrooms informs her interdisciplinary work through an abiding interest in current affairs and South Africa’s Truth and Reconciliation Commission.
-Kim lives in Cape Town, South Africa.
+Dr Gurney’s former occupation as a journalist and managing various newsrooms informs her interdisciplinary work through an abiding interest in current affairs and South Africa’s Truth and Reconciliation Commission.